starknet-io/starknet.js/www/docs/guides/create_account.md

 const { transaction_hash: AXdAth, contract_address: AXcontractFinalAdress } = await accountAX.deployAccount(deployAccountPayload);
 console.log('✅ ArgentX wallet deployed at:',AXcontractFinalAdress);
 ```

-> If you have activated the Argent Shield (2FA) for this account, the standard `Account` instance of Starknet.js is no more able to handle new transactions.
-In this case you need to use the account abstraction to define how are signed the transactions in this case (by creating a specific signer).

 ## Create a Braavos account